Hike, E-Bike & Wine in Spain's Basque Country

 Welcome to Basque Country

 Touch down at Bilbao Airport – or roll into the train station if you are coming in via rail– and meet up with your host.
 Settle in for the scenic 90-minute ride south through rural Basque Country, as you make your way toward Rioja Alavesa in the Rioja wine region.
 You'll get your first glimpses of rolling vineyards and the area's quaint architecture before arriving at Eguren Ugarte – a wonderful hotel and winery set among stunning scenery, with its own vineyards and wine cellar.
-This is your base for the next four nights, so settle in, take a stroll around the vineyards and relax before enjoying a welcome dinner and wine tasting.
+This is your base for the next three nights, so settle in, take a stroll around the vineyards and relax before enjoying a welcome dinner and wine tasting.
 You'll sample wines made directly in the winery here.

 Day 2